-Children's Social Care Division - forecast overspend of £4.8m (including UASC and UASC Care Leavers)
+Children's Social Care Division - forecast overspend of £5.0m (including UASC and UASC Care Leavers)

-£2.1m placements overspend owing to seven high-cost placements including residential, semi-independent and one secure.
+£2.8m placements overspend owing to five active high-cost placements including residential, semi-independent and one secure.
 Three of these high-cost placements are new in 2023-24.